“Very nicely done, Davi”

 In other words, it’s a travesty of history for someone in 1938 to try and redesign Grant’s tomb to emulate Napoleon, a man and legacy he despised.
 It is even worse that someone in 1938 would plant the seeds of trees that, in direct opposition to the design of Grant’s tomb to be observed from far away, make it nearly impossible to see a building that so many people around the world have invested in to honor a great American hero.

-- It is past time to cut the trees down.
-Chop them down entirely, or at least to proper height that doesn’t obscure the monument
+- It is past time to cut trees down.
+Chop them entirely, or at least bring down to proper respectful height that doesn’t obscure the monument from getting the attention it deserves.

-- I also think the busts should move to a separate observation gallery.
+- I also think the busts should removed and located in a separate observation gallery.
+Use the original designs for reference.

 - And while we’re at it can we get the obnoxious “shiny boots” Lee mural removed as well?
-It makes no sense to have Lee standing above the tomb.
-Put the murals in the observation gallery with the busts.
+It makes no sense to have Lee as a late addition, standing above the tomb.
+We don’t put Hitler above Eisenhower’s memorial.
+Move these murals away along with the busts into a separate viewing area.
 I suppose that whole story will have to wait for another post, another day.

-Do we need to start a campaign?
-Let’s bring down those trees to a reasonable size.
+Do we need to start a campaign to do this?
+Come on America, honor your real heritage and get rid of all the white supremacist attempts to erase it.
 Nobody wanted to do a TV show about Grant because he was a normal modest american guy who did genuinely great things, no drama.
 He deserves better than to be ignored.